 Menorca has an Island Hiking Loop

-I spent my favourite days in Menorca walking the Camí de Cavalls – the ‘Way of Horses’ former defence path that loops around the entire circumference of the island.
+My favourite days in Menorca were spent walking the Camí de Cavalls – the ‘Way of Horses’ former defence path looping around the island’s entire circumference.

 It would take approximately one week to circumnavigate the entire island on this trail.
-Once you sample just a small patch of it, it becomes a very attractive option – one that is certainly making me want to return to complete the full route.
+Once you sample just a small patch of it, it becomes a very attractive option.
+One making me want to return to complete the full route.

 Menorca is a Nautical Playground

 Menorca’s candy blue seas attract avid kayakers, windsurfers, stand-up paddleboarders, and boating enthusiasts.
 Sailing expeditions around the island can be seen departing from the Port of Fornells, which borders the Marine Reserve of the north coast; the port of Maó/Mahon, which is the island’s largest and for access to the east coast; and Ciutadella, for those sailing along the bays of the south.

-Menorca is renowned for the transparency of the sea, making the crystal clear waters are a scuba haven, which unspoilt seabeds rich in marine life, and animals unique to the island and its long-standing preservation efforts.
+Menorca is renowned for the transparency of the sea, making the crystal clear waters a scuba haven, with unspoiled seabeds rich in marine life and animals unique to the island and its long-standing preservation efforts.

 Menorca has a Legacy of Gin – Mahon Xoriguer Gin

 While known for its fresh seafood and cured meats and cheese with a certified designation of origin, Menorca has a rather famous Gin blend.

 One if the best places to go in Menorca is the Xoriguer gin distillery.
-Made using a typical British distillation process, but with Dutch flavours, Xoriguer gin and the distillery are a legacy of British and Dutch occupation days and remains a local pride and a visitor favourite.
+Made using a typical British distillation process but with Dutch flavours, this gin is a legacy of British and Dutch occupation days.
+It remains a local pride and a visitor favourite.

 One of the most common ways to drink it is not with tonic, but with a zesty lemon juice, known as a Pomada.
 The small distillery can be found in Mahon, with a one-litre bottle of this unique blend setting you back only 15 Euros (although I can confirm it doesn’t last long).